Piespork/Notebook/January 15-Notes.md

 - My first issue however was the trimming tool on the app.
 It doesnt work.
 It simply does not trim off what i want it to; or trim anything for that matter.
 - My next item was a book.
 Another simple item
 - To my surprise, it came out great, although i was unable to circle the model completley, the details were surprising.
-- Starting class now, hoping to get some better ideas of what to scan, and all the best way to scan in general.
+- Starting class now, hoping to get some better ideas of what to scan, and the best way to scan in general.